-4.1 'itk::LabelCollectionImage'
+4.1 itk::LabelMap

-The itk::LabelCollectionImage class is in charge of managing the collection of labeled objects of the image, as well as storing the metadata associated with the image like the spacing, the physical position - all the metadata found in itk::Image.
+The itk::LabelMap class is in charge of managing the collection of label objects of the image, as well as storing the metadata associated with the image like the spacing, the physical position - all the metadata found in itk::Image.
+It has been chosen, to simplify the implementation and the tests, and because the feature is rarely useful in practice, to not implement the conditional background in the itk::LabelMap class1.
+All the images represented by a itk::LabelMap object have a background.
+If the user want to manipulate such an image with no background, he/she has to avoid the background label, for example by using a larger label type.

-The itk::LabelCollectionImage provide a part of the API of the itk::Image class, and so can be manipulated as an image1 in many cases.
+The itk::LabelMap provide a part of the API of the itk::Image class, and so can be manipulated as an image2 in many cases.
 The performance can be very different however, because of the very different data structure used.

-The itk::LabelCollectionImage is a templated class, which take a single parameter: the type of labeled object stored by that class.
-The dimension of the image is took from the labeled object class, and thus don't need to be defined as template parameter of that class.
-The pixel type of the image also comes from the labeled object class.
+The itk::LabelMap is a templated class, which take a single parameter: the type of label object stored by that class.
+The dimension of the image is took from the label object class, and thus don't need to be defined as template parameter of that class.
+The pixel type of the image also comes from the label object class.

-4.2 'itk::LabelObject' and its specializations
+4.2 itk::LabelObject and its specializations